What is compound interest, and how is it calculated?

 Let’s say you put $2,000 into an account with a simple interest rate of 2%.
 At the end of one year, you would earn $40 in interest if you didn’t add or take out any money.
 That’s because 2% of $2,000 is $40.

-Most savings accounts — high-yield savings accounts, money markets, and certificates of deposit — earn compound interest, helping your assets grow faster.
+Most savings accounts — high-yield savings accounts, money market accounts, and certificates of deposit — earn compound interest, helping your assets grow faster.
 With compound interest, you earn interest on all the money in your account, including earned interest.

 Using those same figures from above, if you added $2,000 to a savings account with an interest rate of 2% that compounds monthly, you would earn $40.37 in interest at the end of one year, or $0.37 more than with simple interest.
 An extra $0.37 probably doesn’t seem like much, but at the end of five years, you would earn $210.16 in interest, or $10.16 more than from simple interest.